billsacks/mac_cime_configuration/README.rst

   scripts/fortran_unit_testing/run_tests.py --build-dir `mktemp -d ./unit_test_temp.XXXXXX`

-I have also tested the build of I compsets (CLM, MOSART, CISM), and running I compsets with CLM and MOSART (but SGLC rather than CISM).
+I have also tested the build of I compsets (CLM, MOSART, CISM), and running I compsets with CLM and MOSART (but so far I have only used SGLC rather than CISM in the tests that I have run).

 Note that, in order to get the job to launch, I needed to add the following line in /etc/hosts::